mishra234ansumaan/LIVEWASTE-A-SMART-WAY-TO-SEND-WASTE-TO-THEIR-PROPER-PLACE/README.md

 **Real-time City Waste Flow Tracking - Like Google Traffic, but for Waste**

 A Progressive Web App that makes city waste flow visible in real-time, turning waste collection into a live, trackable system just like Google Maps shows traffic patterns.
+> ⚠️ Note: This project was manually designed, assembled, and tested as a university hackathon prototype to validate the concept and user experience.
 ---

 ## 🌟 Features